“Food brings people together on many different levels. It’s nourishment of the soul and body; it’s truly love.” – Giada De Laurentii

 At CareOne, meals are individualized to each facility’s needs.
 However, there is cohesiveness across buildings so that if residents transfer to another building, they will experience and have access to similar foods that include the same standard of presentation.

-Our menus are also dynamic and continuously changing to provide variety and as many nutrients as possible while introducing new dishes that residents will enjoy.
+Our skilled nursing and assisted living food menu is also dynamic and continuously changing to provide variety and as many nutrients as possible while introducing new dishes that residents will enjoy.

 Ensuring Patient Safety While Eating